 Take the necessary steps to stop the abuse and heal yourself

-Make the necessary changes so your marriage or committed relationship is healthy and so you can live with dignity, freedom, and respect.
-And if peace and respect cannot be achieved... you should consider separating from your partner.
+Make the necessary changes so your marriage or committed relationship is healthy and you can live with dignity, freedom, and respect.
+If peace and respect cannot be achieved... you should consider separating from your partner.

-No one can solve your abuse problems unless you are a full participant!
+No one can solve your abuse problem unless you are a full participant!
 This is why solving your emotional abuse problem must start with you!